-Being deficient in iron leads to fatigue, dizziness, shortness of breath, and many more negative health effects.
+Being deficient in iron leads to fatigue, dizziness, shortness of breath, or even restless leg syndrome, and many more negative health effects.

 But if you understand how iron fits into a vegan diet, you should have no problem avoiding an iron deficiency as a vegan.

 I will cover all the essentials in this post, it’ll take just a few minutes to read.

 There are basically 3 options that you have to help your body absorb more iron.

 1. Start Eating More of These Iron Rich Vegan Foods